 You may also wish to insure the rental income you receive from your Rental Cottage, and your broker will also need to know this amount.

 6 factors that contribute to the cost of rental cottage insurance

 As much as potential income from renting your cottage is important, so are the costs associated with insuring it.
-Here are some factors that insurance companies look at when they determine the cost of short term rental insurance Canada.
+Here are some factors that insurance companies look at when they determine the cost of short-term rental insurance in Canada.

 Where your cottage rental is located.
 In addition to its geographic location, insurance companies want to know the distance your cottage is from fire protection services.
 Whether fire services are managed by the local municipality or volunteers is also something you’ll be asked about.
 Across Canada, fire, flood and earthquake rating models differ and, as such, add up to different costs.

 Who you rent your cottage to.
 Do you typically rent your vacation property to family members or friends?
 Do you use an online service such as Airbnb or Vrbo to facilitate your cottage rentals?
 The people and/or groups that you rent your property to will have an impact on the cost of your insurance.